 The cemetery is permanently open and may be visited at anytime.
 Wheelchair access to site is possible via an alternative entrance.
 For further information and enquiries please contact email@example.com

 On 3 September 1943 the Allies invaded the Italian mainland, the invasion coinciding with an armistice made with the Italians who then re-entered the war on the Allied side.
 Following the fall of Rome to the Allies in June 1944, the German retreat became ordered and successive stands were made on a series of defensive positions known as the Trasimene, Arezzo, Arno and Gothic Lines.
 Montecchio lies near the eastern end of the Gothic Line.
 The anti-tank ditch of this defensive system used to run through the valley immediately below the cemetery.
 Montecchio village was practically razed to the ground for purposes of defence during the war and much damage was done in the surrounding country.
 The site was selected by the Canadian Corps for burials during the fighting to break into the Gothic Line in the autumn of 1944.
-An additional plot was added later for graves brought in from the surrounding country.
+These graves are in Plot 1, Rows A to F. The rest of the graves were brought in later from the surrounding country.
 Montecchio War Cemetery contains 582 Commonwealth burials of the Second World War.
 The cemetery was designed by Louis de Soissons.